syongk69/block-16-functions/README.md

 # block-16-functions

+### 1. block 16 functions assignment with all functions and if / else-if / else statement

+### 2. block 16 functions assignment with for loop encapsulating functions and if / else-if / else statement

 ## break down the assignment question to different functions based on calculations for checkout system of pharmaceutical startup company

 ### use variables to retrieve values from objects (3 separate customers)